When I first got a Dachshund, I knew nothing about them.

 Their spunky little spirits, clownish antics, and silly looks will definitely steal your heart.

-Many people have at least two and the “once a dachshund owner, always a dachshund owner” mentality leads people to get several over their lifetime.
+Many people have two at the same time and the “once a dachshund owner, always a dachshund owner” mentality leads people to get several over their lifetime.

-10) The Hot Dog Was Named After the Dog
+10) The Hot Dog Was Named After the Dachshund

 Well, this one might not be a 100% proven fact but it’s a fun thought.